OregonTech-AWallace/CST465Canvas/3-HTTP/1-HTTP Protocol.md

 - **Client-Server Model:** The client (usually a web browser) sends requests to the server, which responds with resources (HTML, images, etc.).
 - **Stateless Protocol:** Each HTTP request is independent; the server does not retain information about previous requests.

-## HTTP 1.1
+## HTTP Versions
-The following examples are specific to HTTP 1.1.
-Though you may note that HTTP 2 is more modern, we will be exploring HTTP 1.1 instead because many of the basic concepts are the same, but it is much easier for humans to inspect and understand.
+### 1.1
+HTTP 1.1 introduced several key features that improved upon its predecessor:

+- **Persistent Connections:** Connections are kept open for multiple requests and responses, reducing the overhead of establishing new connections.
+- **Chunked Transfer Encoding:** Allows data to be sent in chunks, enabling the server to start sending a response before knowing its total size.
+- **Host Header:** Enables virtual hosting by allowing multiple domains to share the same IP address.
+- **Additional Methods:** Introduced new HTTP methods like `OPTIONS`, `PUT`, and `DELETE`.
+- **Cache Control:** Provides more granular control over caching with headers like `Cache-Control` and `ETag`.
+- **Content Negotiation:** Allows the client and server to negotiate the best representation of a resource (e.g., language, format).

+These features made HTTP 1.1 more efficient and flexible, laying the groundwork for modern web communication.

+### 2.0

+HTTP 2.0 introduces several improvements over HTTP 1.1:

+- **Multiplexing:** Allows multiple requests and responses to be sent simultaneously over a single connection, reducing latency.
+- **Header Compression:** Uses HPACK compression to reduce the size of HTTP headers, improving performance.
+- **Stream Prioritization:** Enables prioritization of streams, allowing critical resources to load faster.
+- **Binary Protocol:** Unlike HTTP 1.1, which is text-based, HTTP 2.0 uses a binary protocol, making it more efficient to parse and less error-prone.
+- **Server Push:** Allows the server to preemptively send resources to the client before they are requested, improving load times.

+These features make HTTP 2.0 faster and more efficient, especially for modern web applications.

+### 3.0
+HTTP 3.0 is in the works currently.
+The current specification aims to use UDP instead of TCP for connections in order to try and gain even more efficiency.
+Because it has not reached widespread adoption, we will not be delving in to it.

 ## HTTP Request Structure
+Though you may note that HTTP 2 is more modern, we will be exploring HTTP 1.1 in the upcoming examples instead.
+This is because many of the basic concepts are the same, but it is much easier for humans to inspect and understand HTTP 1.1.

 An HTTP request typically includes:
 - **Request Line:** Specifies the method (GET, POST, etc.), resource URL, and HTTP version.